kanaya/Pineapple_II_Hydrogen/README.md

 ## Description

-Pineapple II Hydrogen (H) is a very simple MIDI peripheral.
-It receives MIDI note-on signals and turn on corresponding relays.
+Pineapple II Hydrogen (H) is a very simple analog-MIDI converter.
+It maps analog signal from 0V to 5V to MIDI signal.

-This model was formally called Pineapple I.

-## Other Pineapple II models

-### Pineapple II Nitrogen

-Pineapple II Nitrogen (N) is a simple MIDI peripheral that converts sensor values to MIDI note-on, control-change signals.

-### Pineapple II Oxygen

-Pineapple II Oxygen (O) is a full-feature MIDI peripheral that converts sensor values to MIDI note-on, control-change signals.